Carbon Feedback

 Methane only lasts in the atmosphere as methane for 12 years as by then it disappears because it's oxidized in the atmosphere to other greenhouse gases- notably including carbon dioxide, making methane feed back emissions a carbon dioxide source.

-'Terrestrial carbon feed back' is CO2 emitted from carbon in warmed living soils and decaying vegetation.
+'Terrestrial' carbon feed back is CO2 or methane emitted by warmed living soils and decaying vegetation.

 As soil warms the microorganisms become more active emitting more CO2.
 As more vegetation dies from global warming more CO2 is emitted.
 The largest potential terrestrial feedback is the die-back of the planet's remaining large forested regions, notably the Amazon.

-The additional carbon dioxide emitted by terrestrial carbon feedback according to the IPCC (2007) will be more than 1.5C by 2100- if continue to do nothing.
+The additional carbon dioxide emitted by terrestrial carbon feedback according to the IPCC (2007) will be more than 1.0C by 2100- if we continue to do nothing.

 Already on the many continents that increased forest fires as a result of global warming.